vpngen/keydesk/BRIGADE.md

 ## Recreate brigadier

+Executes with root permission by `sudo` command

 * Exclusive lock on `/tmp/vgbrigade.spinlock`
 * Check a special brigades list file `/var/lib/vgkeydesk/brigades.lst` for brigade presents
 * Replace the target brigade brigadier user by execution keydesk binary with special flgas with the target brigade user permissions

 ## Replay configs

+Executes with root permission by `sudo` command

 It is an auxilary tool to restore working environment.
 It replays each command to restore VPN from brigades database.